plexlad/spiritofthetavern-old/README.md

 Scripts are your event handlers!
 There are not many functions right now, but more are to be added later!
 In order to start, create a new javascript file in the scripts folder.
 In `module.exports`, you can create any of the entries below. all are functions that are run during certain events.

  * `ready(client)`: Event "ready".
+ * `whenFalse(interaction, client)`: If the precondition returns false, this is the function that is run.